Barnett R. Brickner: Life

 In 1919, Brickner married Rebecca Ena Aaronson of Baltimore, Maryland.
-Their children were Joy Marian (wife of Samuel Rabinowitz) and Arthur James Balfour.
+Their children were Joy Marian Brickner (wife of Samuel Rabinowitz) and Balfour Brickner.

 Brickner died from a cerebral hemorrhage in Lorca, Spain, where he was stopping on his return from a visit to Israel under the auspices of the Union of American Hebrew Congregations, on May 14, 1958.
 His funeral service was held at the Fairmont Temple, with Rabbis Philip Horowitz and Bernard Perelmuter of the Fairmont Temple, Rabbi Abba Hillel Silver of the Temple, and Rabbi James G. Heller of New York City participating in the funeral service.
 He was buried in Mayfield Cemetery.